ryanluk4/ocaML/README.md

 4. (_Optional_) `opam switch create 4.11.1` to change switch (version)

-5. (_Optional_) `opam switch set-description "Tensorflow"` to add a description to existing switch
+5. (_Optional_) `opam switch set-description "<desc>"` to add a description to existing switch

-6. `opam install core dune utop merlin owl owl-base owl-top owl-zoo` to install packages
+6. `opam install core dune utop merlin owl owl-base owl-top owl-zoo` to install packages (I think these are all the necessary ones)

 ## Basic Opam/Dune Commands